frequency-chain/docs/pages/Basics/Handles.md

 # Handles

 ## What are User Handles?
 User Handles allow Frequency Users to select names for themselves in the Frequency Nework.
-The User Handle system enforces guidelines to ensure that handles are user-friendly and easy to remember while preventing misuse and abuse.
-The User Handle has two parts: the Base (the part of the handle the User selects for themself) followed by a dot and then the Suffix (a numerical code assigned by Frequency.
-So in the case where Alice chose the Base name AliceInWonderland, her User Handle might read AliceInWonderland.356 with the suffix 356 assigned by Frequency.
+The User Handle has two parts: the Base (the part of the handle the User selects for themself) and then the Suffix (a numerical code assigned by Frequency.)
+So if user Alice chose the Base "AliceIn Wonderland", the User Handle format would be AliceInWonderland.356 with the suffix 356 assigned by Frequency.

 Each User Handle is unique, and is mapped 1:1 with a ```MessageSourceAccount``` (MSA).
-Users are not required to create handles for their MSAs.
+Users may choose to, but are not required to create handles for their MSAs.
 The range of suffixes allowed for a given handle as well as the time period a handle must be retired before it is reused will be determined by governance.
 Registering a time period before expiration (a specific number of blocks determined by governance)prevents replay attacks on the chain and implies a User may not change or retire their User Handle until the registration period retires.

 ## User Handle Goals
 User handles are designed to meet the following goals: